MattKobayashi/amber-alert/README.md

 ## Environment variables

-- TZ - Sets the timezone for logs (uses tzdata format, e.g. "Australia/Brisbane".
+- TZ - Sets the timezone for logs (in `tzdata` format, e.g. "Australia/Brisbane".
 Defaults to UTC)
-- POSTCODE - postcode to query the Amber Electric API for prices
+- AMBER_API_KEY: Your unique Amber API key.
+Generate one in the [Amber portal](https://app.amber.com.au/developers).
-- WEBHOOK_URL - Sets the URL for your webhook (Discord-compatible, may work with other webhooks)
+- AMBER_SITE_ID:
-- PRICE_HIGH - Sets the upper price limit for high price alerts in c/kWh (Defaults to 20)
+- WEBHOOK_URL: Sets the URL for your webhook (Discord-compatible, may work with other webhooks).
-- PRICE_LOW - Sets the lower price limit for low price alerts in c/kWh (Defaults to 10)
+- ALERT_HIGH: Sets the upper price limit for high price alerts in c/kWh (Defaults to 25).
-- PRICE_TYPE - Select from alerts based on 5-min pricing or 30-min average pricing (Defaults to 30-min)
+- ALERT_LOW - Sets the lower price limit for low price alerts in c/kWh (Defaults to 10).